Skip to main content

 • If/then plans: for high-risk moments

-You will also learn cognitive restructuring and cognitive restructuring techniques, such as thought labelling and testing assumptions.
-This supports improving coping mechanisms without loading you up with homework.
-Many people find it extremely helpful to practise one skill well, instead of collecting twenty skills they never use.
+You will also learn cognitive restructuring techniques like thought labelling and testing assumptions.
+This supports better coping without loading you up with homework.
+Many people find it more useful to practise one skill well than to collect twenty skills they never use.
 A steady aim is to manage anxiety in the moment, then build habits that hold when life gets noisy.

 • 1:1 therapy: private, paced, goal-focused